Datavault-UK/automate-dv-docs/docs/macros/index.md

 ## Global variables

-dbtvault provides
+AutomateDV provides
 user-overridable [global variables](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-variables#defining-variables-in-dbt_projectyml)
-which allow you to configure different aspects of dbtvault.
-These variables will be expanded in future versions of dbtvault.
+which allow you to configure different aspects of AutomateDV.
+These variables will be expanded in future versions of AutomateDV.

 ### Hashing configuration